H1FI/h1-theme/CONTRIBUTING.md

-Thanks for contributing to `_s` (Underscores) — you rock!
+Thanks for contributing to H1 Theme (based on Underscores) — you rock!

 ## H1 Theme
 Before getting started, make sure your issue has not been discussed earlier.
-You can search for existing tickets [here](https://github.com/Automattic/_s/search).
+Also of interest might be upstream tickets [here](https://github.com/Automattic/_s/search).

 Here are some tips to consider and to help you write a great report:

 * `_s` supports Internet Explorer 9 and greater, as well as the latest two versions of all other major browsers.
+In H1 Theme, our aim is to provide basic support for older browsers (such as IE 8) by using an automatically generated, media query-less stylesheet with px values instead of rems.
+This however doesn't remove the burden of making sure your css or JS otherwise works in older browsers.
 * `_s` is backwards compatible with the two versions prior to the current stable version of WordPress.
 * `_s` uses HTML5 markup.
 In HTML5, it is common to use multiple `<h1>` elements.
-* We decided to not include translations [[#50](https://github.com/Automattic/_s/pull/50)] beyond the exisiting `_s.pot` file, a RTL stylesheet [[#263](https://github.com/Automattic/_s/pull/263)], or editor styles [[#225](https://github.com/Automattic/_s/pull/225)], as they are likely to change during development of an `_s`-based theme.
+* H1 Theme includes a Finnish translation, but the terminology might not suit your particular project.
+Beware!

-By contributing code to `_s`, you grant its use under the [GNU General Public License v2 (or later)](http://www.gnu.org/licenses/gpl-2.0.html).
+By contributing code to H1 Theme or `_s`, you grant its use under the [GNU General Public License v2 (or later)](http://www.gnu.org/licenses/gpl-2.0.html).

-## Underscores.me
-If your issue is specific to the [Underscores.me](http://underscores.me) website, the [Underscores.me GitHub repo](https://github.com/Automattic/underscores.me) is the right place for you.

-The preferred method of generating a new theme based on `_s` is the [Underscores.me](http://underscores.me) website.
-If you have an alternative method, such as a shell script, write a blog post about it or host it in a separate repo -- and make sure to mention [@underscoresme](https://twitter.com/underscoresme) in your tweets!

-Want to have your avatar listed as one of the `_s` contributors [here](http://underscores.me/#contribute)?
-Just make sure you have an email address added to both GitHub and your local Git installation.